MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/database-object-dao.md

 > [!NOTE]
-> <P>You can open the same data source or database more than once, creating duplicate names in the <STRONG>Databases</STRONG> collection.
-You should assign <STRONG>Database</STRONG> objects to object variables and refer to them by variable name.</P>
+> You can open the same data source or database more than once, creating duplicate names in the **Databases** collection.
+You should assign **Database** objects to object variables and refer to them by variable name.